Shnitzelil/SeleniumWebCrawler/README.md

-# SeleniumWebCrawler
+# WebDriverWebCrawler
-Using Selenium to do Web Crawling
+Using WebDriver to do Web Crawling

-In this little project we give an idea of using Selenium/WebDriver as a web crawler.
+In this little project we give an idea of using WebDriver as a web crawler.

 1. Clone this project
 2. Add your site(s) to the url4crawling.txt file